inally we will look at those initial letters that are not mentioned by Douce, and don't belong in any of the other categories.

 The letters are big, and the alphabet appears already in 1524 — i.e. the same year as Holbein's more famous dance of death alphabet.
 In fact both the A and the C appeared in the first book, where Holbein's dance of death alphabet was used.

 The sheet to the left is a so-called "printer's proof".
 This means that all the 24 initials have been reproduced together on a single sheet, which is only printed on one side.

 These 24 initials are imitations of Holbeins dance of death alphabet, and so is the sheet itself.
-Normally these "printer's proofs" didn't have any text, but precisely Holbein's dance of death alphabet was published with a Bible quote at the top and bottom and for each verse.
+Normally these "printer's proofs" didn't have any text, but precisely Holbein's dance of death alphabet was published with a Bible quote at the top and bottom, and a quote for each initial.
 On the printer's proof with Holbein's dance the quotes were translated into German, but on the sheet to the left they are taken from the Latin Vulgate.

 This sheet belongs to the British Museum, who writes: »Copies of the letters on this sheet, made to the same size, were used in Brunfels' Kraüterbuch (Strasbourg, J. Schott, 1531)«.
 The Museum is mistaken in this.
 The letters may be reminiscent of the ones used by Hans Schott, but they are not the same.

 The picture to the right is from an alphabet with landsknechts.
 This particular initial was obviously inspired by Holbein's A.